By Dan Levine and Poornima Gupta

-The jury was selected after Koh questioned nearly three dozen members of the jury pool on a host of issues, including their choice of phones, how the economic downturn impacted their lives, experience with the legal system and connections to either Samsung, Apple, Google Inc or its Motorola Mobility unit.
+Koh questioned nearly three dozen members of the jury pool on a host of issues, including their choice of phones, how the economic downturn impacted their lives, experience with the legal system and connections to either Samsung, Apple, Google Inc or its Motorola Mobility unit.

 Google is a background actor in the trial as Samsung's smartphones run on Google's Android operating system.
 Many analysts see Apple's global patent wars as a proxy war against Google.

 The Google employee acknowledged he bought two iPads, but also owned Samsung phones and a Galaxy tablet.